NEW DIRECTOR-GENERAL OF CSIR MEETS BRRI

 As a measure by the Ministry of Works and Housing to promote the use of local building products and materials in the country, the Minister of Works and Housing, Hon.
 Asenso-Boakye visited the CSIR- Building, and Road Research Institute on 5th May 2021.
 His visit was to inspect the Pozzolana and Brick factories owned by the Institute and see how best Government could help boost production of these factories to help the Institute produce in large commercial quantities to accomplish the dream of using local building materials.

-CSIR-BRRI WINS FIRST-PLACE AWARD.
+CSIR-BRRI WINS FIRST-PLACE AWARD

 The Chairman of the Governing Council of Council for Scientific and Industrial Research-Ghana (CSIR-Ghana) has presented the first-place award to the CSIR-Building and Road Research Institute for being the highest-earning Institute, as well as the most commercially oriented Institute for the year 2020 in the CSIR.
 The awards ceremony was held at the CSIR- Building and Road Research Institute (BRRI) premises on 16th December, 2020.
 Other Institutes that received awards were the Oil Palm Research Institute, OPRI, (Second-place award), and the Crops Research Institute, CRI, (Third-place award).